serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 ![Movies Nav Title and Icon](img/movies-nav-title-icon.png)

 The Serene template includes Font Awesome, while StartSharp utilizes `Line Awesome`, which is a modern alternative to Font Awesome.
-You can find a comprehensive list of icons and their corresponding CSS classes on [this page].
+You can find a comprehensive list of icons and their corresponding CSS classes on [this page](https://demo.serenity.is/Serenity.Demo.AdvancedSamples/UIElements/Icons).

 ## Ordering Navigation Sections

 By default, the `Movie Database` menu, which is auto-generated, has the lowest order of its children (`int.MaxValue`).
 This places it at the bottom of the left navigation menu.

-To move it above the `Northwind` menu, which has an order value of `7000` (as seen in the Northwind menu definition [here](https://github.com/serenity-is/common-features/blob/master/src/Serenity.Demo.Northwind/Modules/Shared/NorthwindNavigation.cs), we can use an order value lower than `7000`, such as `6000`.
+To move it above the `Northwind` menu, which has an order value of `7000` (as seen in the Northwind menu definition [here](https://github.com/serenity-is/common-features/blob/master/src/Serenity.Demo.Northwind/Modules/Shared/NorthwindNavigation.cs)), we can use an order value lower than `7000`, such as `6000`.
 This new order value will place our `Movie Database` menu before the `Northwind` menu:

 ```cs
 [assembly: NavigationMenu(6000, "Movie Database", icon: "fa-film")]